Bidding war for Trade Me heats up as Yanks trump Brits, offering $2.6b

 US private equity player Hellman & Friedman has bid $6.45 a share for Trade Me, valuing the ASX/NZX-listed company at $2.56 billion.

+Trade Me shares jumped 2.5 per cent to a new all-time high of $6.20 on the back of the news as the market opened this morning, bucking the broader market fall of 1.2 per cent following Wall Street's overnight bloodbath.

-The bid trumps an earlier $6.40 a share ($2.54b) offer from British PE outfit Apax Partners, which was revealed on November 22.
+The Hellman bid trumps an earlier $6.40 a share ($2.54b) offer from British PE outfit Apax Partners, which was revealed on November 22.

 Neither offer is binding at this point.
 Both are subject to due diligence.
 Apax is set to make a binding offer on December 12.